Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 and that bound is sharp.
-The results for \(Z(t)\) are the same.
-On RH, we have \hyperlink{x:biblio:T}{[{\xreffont 83}]} \(\log|Z(t)| = O(\log t/ \log\log t)\), and the conjecture (with sharp constant) is
+The results for \(Z(t)\) are analogous: on RH we have \hyperlink{T}{[{\xreffont 110}]} \(\log|Z(t)| = O(\log t/ \log\log t)\), and the conjecture (with sharp constant) is

-In the other direction \hyperlink{x:biblio:zetaomega}{[{\xreffont 14}]} there exists \(C \gt 0\) such that there exist arbitrarily large \(T\) with:
+In the other direction \hyperlink{zetaomega}{[{\xreffont 22}]}, the current best result is that there exists \(C \gt 0\) such that there exist arbitrarily large \(T\) with:

 The typical size of \(Z(t)\) is much smaller.
-Selberg~\hyperlink{x:biblio:SelS}{[{\xreffont 77}]} proved that if \(t\) is chosen uniformly at random from \([T, 2T]\), then
+Selberg~\hyperlink{SelS}{[{\xreffont 103}]} proved that if \(t\) is chosen uniformly at random from \([T, 2T]\), then

-where \(N(0,1)\) is the standard (complex) Gaussian, and \hyperref[x:men:selberg_gaussian]{({\xreffont\ref{x:men:selberg_gaussian}})} indicates convergence in distribution.
+where \(N(0,1)\) is the standard (complex) Gaussian, and \hyperref[selberg_gaussian]{({\xreffont\ref{selberg_gaussian}})} indicates convergence in distribution.
+We will refer to this as ``Selberg's CLT''.
 In particular, \(\log\abs{Z(t)}\) and \(S(t)\) each have a (real) Gaussian distribution, which are different only because the definition of \(S(t)\) contains a factor of \(1/\pi\), and those distributions are independent.